adambard/learnxinyminutes-docs/standard-ml.html.markdown

 Standard ML is a functional programming language with type inference and some side-effects.
 Some of the hard parts of learning Standard ML are: Recursion, pattern matching, type inference (guessing the right types but never allowing implicit type conversion).
-If you have an imperative background, not being able to update variables can feel severely inhibiting.
+Standard ML is distinguished from Haskell by including references, allowing variables to be updated.

 ```ocaml
 (* Comments in Standard ML begin with (* and end with *).
 Comments can be